acuquel/Coursera_GettingandCleaningData_CourseProject/README.txt

 CodeBook.txt		: log of all modification performed on teh original dataset. run_analysis.R		: R script used to generate the Tidy set out of the downloaded data.
 See comments within scripts for explanation.
 TidySet.txt		: the output of "run_analysis.R"
-UCI HAR Dataset		: folder containing the original dataset
+UCI HAR Dataset		: folder containing the description files of the original dataset